 A $300 phone with Chrome can run transformer inference locally.
 No internet needed after model download.

-Browser-based AI assistants could respond 56-2,865× faster.
+Browser-based AI assistants could respond 20-71× faster on typical devices (peaks 226× on Apple Silicon, 402× on NVIDIA).
 Not by buying better hardware — by fixing how the software talks to your GPU.

 Run AI models live in the classroom.
 Every student's laptop becomes an AI workstation.
 No lab, no cloud account, no IT department.